Pneumonia is something we hear of commonly and it can be concerning or serious, thereby requiring the right awareness and timely action.

 On chest examination, crackling sounds (crepitations) and high-pitched loud breath sounds (bronchial breathing) may be audible to the doctor on chest examination with a stethoscope.
 ‘E’ sound may sound like ‘A’ when heard on the stethoscope (known as egophony- increased resonance of the voice due to preferred transmission of high frequency sounds through fluid).

 The investigations ordered will usually include the following:

-- Blood tests (complete blood counts and blood urea nitrogen BUN, creatinine).
+These include complete blood counts and blood urea nitrogen BUN, creatinine.

 Pneumonia can be treated by outpatient visits, however severe cases with breathing difficulty, and reduced oxygen saturation should be hospitalized for oxygen therapy or ventilator support in ICU.